directdemocracy-vote/doc/citizen.md

 A citizen is a unique person aged 18 or more.
 Anybody can publish a citizen card to become a citizen.
-The registration process requires the publication of a digitally signed citizen card with a family name, given names, picture, GPS location of home, etc.
+The registration process requires the publication of a digitally signed citizen card with a family name, given names, picture and GPS coordinates of home.
 No review or approval is needed.
 However, the publisher of a citizen card won't be able to vote if her card is not endorsed by a reputed [trustee](trustee.md).
 [Trustees](trustee.md) will endorse cards they believe are correct.